Philippines President Duterte shares parallels with Hitler, media executive warns

 Exclusive: Veteran journalist Maria Ressa says ‘lies laced with anger and hate’ circulate ‘faster and further’ than facts on social media

-Philippines president Rodrigo Duterte shares parallels with Nazi dictator Adolph Hitler, a leading Filipino media executive has said.
+Philippines president Rodrigo Duterte shares parallels with Adolf Hitler, a leading Filipino media executive has said.

 Maria Ressa, chief executive of the Filipino investigative news site Rappler, toldThe Independent that Duterte’s populist rhetoric is “appealing” in the same way Hitler’s was.